epugh/scrutineer/README.md

     mvn verify

 which will run all quality checks.
-Sorry to super-anal, but we just like Clean Code.
+Sorry to be super-anal, but we just like Clean Code.

 Roadmap
 =======

+* Scrutineer currently only runs in a single thread based on a single stream.
+It would be good to provide a 'manifest' to Scrutineer to outline a set of stream verifications to perform, perhaps one for each type you have so that your multi-core system can perform multiple stream comparisons in parallel.

+* Incremental checking – Right now Scrutineer checks the whole thing, BUT if you are using timestamp-based versions, there's no reason it couldn't only check objects that were changed after the last known full verification.
+This would require one to keep track of deletes on the primary stream (perhaps an OnDelete Trigger in your SQL database) so that IDs that were deleted in the primary stream after the last full check could be detected correctly.

+* Obviously we'd love to have a Solr implementation here, we hope the community can help here.